 - signs of gum disease such as periodontal pockets or inflammation

 - how any previous dental is holding up

 - early signs of oral cancer or suspicious growths or cysts

 - position of your teeth and the alignment of your bite

 - bleeding or inflammation

 - the health and function of your temporomandibular joint and the bones of your face, jaw and mouth

 Keep your oral health at its best

-A dental exam is critical to your oral health and only your family dentist, Dr. Sandhu or Dr. Saby, can do it.
+A dental exam is critical to your oral health and only your family dentist, Dr. Sandhu can do it.
 Don’t leave your oral health to chance.
 By scheduling regular dental exams, you can take charge of your oral health and how long you hang on to your beautiful teeth.